Button: Renaissance

+17th century

 Fabric-covered buttons and embroidered buttons became popular in Europe in the 17th century.
 These were often small, and served a decorative, rather than functional, purpose.
 The early 17th century short jerkin, wide breeches and cloak may have been adorned by dozens of buttons, and with so many, they needed to be lightweight.
 The mid century French-originated knee-length coat, the justaucorps, had buttons from the neck to the knee, buttoned sleeve cuffs, and buttoned flaps on the pockets.

 French law, concerned with protecting the silk industry in Paris and Lyons, required buttons to be covered in silk.
 On the other hand, England did not allow fabric buttons in the late 1600s and early 1700s.
 Tailors could make fabric-covered buttons with leftover fabric, which threatened the guild of button makers.

 As containers

-Since at least the seventeenth century, when box-like metal buttons were constructed especially for the purpose, buttons have been one of the items in which drug smugglers have attempted to hide and transport illegal substances.
+Since at least the 17th century, when box-like metal buttons were constructed especially for the purpose, buttons have been one of the items in which drug smugglers have attempted to hide and transport illegal substances.
 At least one modern smuggler has tried to use this method.

-Also making use of the storage possibilities of metal buttons, during the World Wars, British and U.S. military locket buttons were made, containing miniature working compasses.
+Also making use of the storage possibilities of metal buttons, during the World Wars, British and US military locket buttons were made, containing miniature working compasses.